reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 ```
 Here we are using the `getForEntity()` method of the `RestTemplate` class to invoke the API and get the response as a JSON string.
 We need to further work with the JSON response to extract the individual fields with the help of JSON parsing libraries like Jackson.

-We prefer to work with raw JSON responses when we are interested only in a small subset of a HTTP response composed of many fields.
+We prefer to work with raw JSON responses when we are interested only in a small subset of an HTTP response composed of many fields.

 ## Making an HTTP GET Request to Obtain the Response as a POJO